-Day 1: Arrival in Spain - Self-Guided Barcelona Tour
+Day 1: Arrive in Barcelona, Self-Guided Tour of the City

 Day 2: Visit Park Güell & Sagrada Família